 For print-on-demand retailers (which is you if you’re using POD for your books), you’ll need to consider not just the delays in shipping but also potential material delays that may impact the printers.

-Most orders Lulu prints take only a day or two from the time of order, but with the holidays and the existing delays, we expect that print time to grow.
+Most orders Lulu prints take only a day or two from the time of order, but with the holidays approaching, we expect that print time to grow.

-These delays are exacerbated by shortages in supplies.
-Ink and paper stock shortages coupled with a lack of freight drivers are straining the entire book-making industry.
-As of July, Publishers Weekly indicated that this year would be no different than the last.
+While we process more orders for the holidays, we expect Lulu’s delays will be exacerbated by shortages in supplies and inevitable shipping hold-ups.
+Ink and paper stock shortages coupled with a lack of freight drivers are straining the entire publishing industry.

-For authors who rely on retailers (like the Lulu Bookstore) to sell your books, you’ll need to focus instead on sharing information with your readers.
-Start marketing for your holiday sales earlier than in years past and share information about delays from a variety of sources.
+If you rely on retailers (like the Lulu Bookstore) to sell your books, you’ll need to focus instead on sharing information with your readers.
+Start marketing for your holiday sales earlier than in years past and share information about delays from various sources.

 Unfortunately, there isn’t a lot you can do to allow for shipping delays.

 In the fourth quarter carriers always experience an increase in delays and lost or damaged orders.
 It’s just natural when they’re trying to get more packages delivered in a set timeframe.
-With ecommerce sales likely to continue to grow, we’re in for some difficult delivery times over the coming months.
+Stack on top of the trend in online shopping and we’re in for some difficult delivery times over the coming months.

 When you are messaging your readers (and potential readers) about inevitable delays in shipping, be sure to encourage them to order early and plan for the longest predicted shipping time.